worstperson/USBTether/README.md

 ## TODO:

  - **Static Assignments** - It would be nice if we could reserve addresses for specific devices.
- - **Downstream Watchdog** - We should have a periodic check that traffic can pass to a downstream router or server.
+ - **Downstream Watchdog** - Do a periodic check that traffic can pass to a downstream ip.
  - **VPN Bypass** - Make part of the private range route outgoing traffic to a secondary interface

 ## DEPENDENCIES: